 The most known copy of the prophecy the followers of Ogyen Trinle base themselves on, was copied by hand in the 1980ies, making it no scientific proof that it is the authentic copy.
 Geshe Dawa Gyaltsen talks about, he – even worse – saw only earlier in his life, so it’s no proof neither.

-With all this questions in mind it becomes clear that the prediction of Chokgyur Lingpa is not sufficient to prove that Ogyen Trinle is the authentic 17th Karmapa.
+With all this questions in mind it becomes clear that the prediction of Chokgyur Lingpa is not sufficient to prove that Ogyen Trinle is the one and only authentic 17th Karmapa.

 1A Tertön is someone who finds the treasury texts and ritual objects hidden by Padmasambhava in the 8th century.